Writing your first model

 With everything in place now, running the model is easy:

-# run release (-c opt)
+# run release (--config=release)

 # compile and run debug version

-bazel run //simple_layer
+bazel run //examples/simple_layer

 And voila!
 Here's the output: